marooncn/learning_note/README.md

-This repository keeps my learning notes about computer and code.
+This repository keeps my learning notes about proramming.